-To celebrate World AIDS Day on December 1st the Irish Family Planning Association (IFPA) is facilitating a HIV/AIDS peer education programme to transition year students in Ireland.
-These workshops will explore the stigma associated with HIV and challenge both direct and indirect discrimination experienced by people living with HIV in Ireland.
-The workshop will also inform students on the experiences of people living with HIV/AIDS in developing countries which we hope will encourage young people living in Ireland to be aware of the circumstances of their peers in developing countries.
+To celebrate World AIDS Day on December 1st 2012, the Irish Family Planning Association (IFPA) facilitated a HIV/AIDS peer education programme to transition year students in Ireland.
+These workshops explored the stigma associated with HIV and challenged both direct and indirect discrimination experienced by people living with HIV in Ireland.
+The workshop also informed students on the experiences of people living with HIV/AIDS in developing countries, which we hope will encourage young people living in Ireland to be aware of the circumstances of their peers in developing countries.

-To mark World AIDS Day 2012 the IFPA is also launching a new HIV/AIDS information clip to inform young people on the importance of sexual health while also helping to reduce the stigma associated with HIV/AIDS in Ireland.
+To mark World AIDS Day 2012, the IFPA also launched a new HIV/AIDS information clip to inform young people on the importance of sexual health while also helping to reduce the stigma associated with HIV/AIDS in Ireland.

 Anita Ghafoor-Butt, IFPA Education & Training Coordinator, said, “Open dialogue about sexuality in relation to HIV/AIDS is of the utmost importance.
 Stigma associated with HIV/AIDS gets in the way of negotiating safer sex and condom use, can cause reluctance in getting tested and can create fear amongst those living with HIV/AIDS.”

 “Underlying social and economic factors such as poverty and gender inequality contribute to both HIV transmission and poor sexual and reproductive health.
 On a global level the overwhelming majority of HIV infections are sexually transmitted or associated with pregnancy, childbirth and breastfeeding.”